yetulaxman/gromacs-notebook/README.md

 ```

-Open browser http://localhost:8888  and copy the token value generated after launching notebook. or copy and paste full path (i.e., http://localhost:8888/?token=tokenkey).
+Point your browser to http://localhost:8888  and copy the token value generated after launching notebook. or copy and paste full path (i.e., http://localhost:8888/?token=tokenkey).
 If successful, gromacs-notebook should be visible.

 ### Deploying gromacs-notebook on Puhti using batch job (Production)